 Chlauseslä is a tradition local to the town of Unterägeri.
 This impressive Swiss winter tradition dates back to the 16th century.
 In the afternoon, school kids beg for small gifts by knocking on windows with a sort of hobbyhorse donkey.

 But like last year, the organizers have called off the night parade.
-We still recommend taking a walk through Unterägeri to marvel at the Iffälä lanterns displayed in shop windows.
+We still recommend walking through Unterägeri to marvel at the Iffälä lanterns displayed in shop windows.
 Look at this live map to locate the six Rottä characters as they make their rounds.